slavamas/monty/README.md

 # monty
-Persistent data storage.
-Stores data either in plain text file or in sqlite DB.
+Monty is python module.
+It provides persistent data storage saving data either in plain text file or in sqlite DB.
 ####
+test file:
 testmontydb.py
 ##
 from montydb import  Montydb as monty